AODQ/pulchritude-engine/README.md

 type of game engine that ties together a lot of libraries and exposes them to the user through a unified C ABI.
 The engine is written in C++ with an exposing C ABI to allow as many libraries to be imported as possible.
-The application software for the game can be written in any desired language; the bulk of the game exists as a collection of dynamic libraries that can each expose more functions and rely on each other, allowing for multiple languages to be used in a simple and sane manner.
+The application software for the game can be written in any desired language; the bulk of an application exists as a collection of dynamic libraries that can each expose more functions and rely on each other, allowing for multiple languages to be used in a simple and sane manner.
 The engine can be extended easily by adding new dynamic libraries that expose a C ABI.